-11.1 THE DIPLOMA OF AYURVEDIC LIFESTYLE CONSULTATION HLT52615, Cricos code: 0100555 is a course from the Australian Government's Health Training package.
-It has 18 Units of competency, out of which 5 of them are core Ayurvedic units, namely
+11.1 THE DIPLOMA OF AYURVEDIC LIFESTYLE CONSULTATION HLT52615, Cricos code: 0100555

+The Diploma of Ayurvedic Lifestyle Consultation is a course from the Australian Government's Health Training package.
+It has 18 Units of competency, out of which 5 of them are core Ayurvedic units, listed below.
+The course can be studied as a complete package, with a discounted fee, or as individual subjects, as per the subject breakdown, which follows.